sacarr91/tutorHub/public/README.md

 Joseph Ruff

-> Helped develop the framework and logic for the tutorcards.
-Focused on back-end work with development of APIs with GET, POST, and DELETE routes.
+> Helped develop the foundational framework and logic for the tutorcards.
+I contributed to the back-end development of the APIs and models, assisting in the creation of GET, POST, and DELETE routes.

 ---